unpaid-intern/StampMod/README.md

 ## General Information

 - **`WILL FAIL TO DOWNLOAD PROPERLY`** if using McAfee Scanner, SecureAge, VirIT, or Zillya antivirus (no it's **not a virus** lol)
-- The stamps menu might take a moment to launch
+- The stamps menu might take a moment to launch the first time
 - You can **paste images** into the menu directly or **select a file**
 - Images are automatically adjusted to be **upright relative to the player camera**
-- **In-game canvases** have a 200x200 resolution.
-I recommend keeping stamps below this size
+- In-game canvases have a **200x200** resolution.
+I recommend **keeping stamps below this size**
 - **Off-canvas**: a maximum of four chalk canvases (200*200) can be placed
 - saved stamps are located at %appdata%/local/webfishing_stamp_mod or whatever the fuck it's called on Linux
 - Be mindful of **performance and lag**, especially when playing GIFs.
 This is a **server side mod**, and people play on potatoes